 These days, you can change your address online and you don’t have to actually go to the post office in order to have your mail forwarded to your apartment for assisted living in Yorba Linda.
 Once you have a set move-in date, forward your mail to make sure that nothing gets left behind.
 It also is wise to contact credit card companies, magazines, medical offices and other businesses and have them update their system to include your new address.

 Additionally, you will want to cancel services such as cable, internet, gas, water and electricity prior to moving into assisted living in Yorba Linda.
 The upside is you don’t have to worry about setting up service at your new place as the monthly fees should include all of your utilities and probably internet and cable or satellite TV, as well.
 Your cell phone service probably will be the only item you will have to pay for separately.

 5. Divide Up The Work

 There are a few universal truths, and one of these is that moving is hard work.
 To make it easier, ask family members and friends to help.
 You can divide up the tasks to make it easier.
 One person can take items to charity shops, while a few others can help set up a garage sale.
 Another person can help you with packing and unpacking at your new facility.
 There also are private services that you can pay to help you downsize and move.
 The staff will help you pack and organize and even get your house ready to sell.
 This can be a good option even if you have a few family members to help.
 Anything that makes moving easier usually is a great idea.

 If you are just starting to think about assisted living in Yorba Linda, we can help you select the best possible facility for your needs.
 We are a free eldercare placement service that will provide you with a list of suitable facilities in your area.
-To get started fill out the Assess My Needs questionnaire on our homepage and an associate quickly will be in contact with you.
+To get started fill out the Assess My Needs questionnaire, and an associate quickly will be in contact with you.